-Thousands hit by Djibouti diarrhoea outbreak: WHONovember 22nd, 2011 in Diseases, Conditions, Syndromes
+Thousands hit by Djibouti diarrhoea outbreak: WHONovember 22, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Authorities in Djibouti have reported a serious outbreak of a potentially fatal diarrhoea infection in the capital, with two deaths since October and 127 new cases this month, the WHO said on Tuesday.

 Poor hygiene and sanitation along with recent rainfall in some areas had led to the contamination of already limited and unsafe water supplies, according to the UN health agency, which said the drought in the Horn of Africa had exacerbated the situation.